Education in Malaysia: Secondary education

-At the end of Form 3, students performance is determined by PBS.
-Previously, the Pentaksiran Tingkatan 3 (PT3) or Form Three Assessment is taken by students until the government abolished the exam in 2022.
+Before progressing to Upper Form, Form 3 students are required to sit for their final exam — Ujian Akhir Sesi Akademik Tingkatan 3 (UASA).
+Their result, performance and interest will determine the streams they will get during Upper Form.
+Other than that, student performance is also determined by Pentaksiran Berasaskan Sekolah (PBS), the school-based assessment.
+Previously, the Pentaksiran Tingkatan 3 (PT3) or Form Three Assessment was taken by students until the government abolished the exam in 2022.

 At the end of Form 5, students are required to take the Sijil Pelajaran Malaysia (SPM) or Malaysian Certificate of Education examination, before graduating from secondary school.
 The SPM was based on the old British School Certificate examination before it became General Certificate of Education O Levels examination, which became the GCSE (General Certificate of Secondary Education).
 As of 2006, students are given a GCE 'O' Level grade for their English paper in addition to the normal English SPM paper.
 (Previously, this was reported on result slips as a separate result labelled 1119, which meant students received two grades for their English papers.)
 This separate grade is given based on the marks of the essay-writing component of the English paper.
 The essay section of the English paper is remarked under the supervision of officials from the British O Levels examination.
 Although not part of their final certificates, the O Level grade is included on their results slip.

 Shortly after the release of the 2005 SPM results in March 2006, the Education Ministry announced it was considering reforming the SPM system due to what was perceived as over-emphasis on As.
 Local educators appeared responsive to the suggestion, with one professor at the University of Malaya deploring university students who could not write letters, debate, or understand footnoting.
 He complained that "They don't understand what I am saying.
 I cannot communicate with them."
 He claimed that "Before 1957 (the year of independence), school heroes were not those with 8As or 9As, they were the great debaters, those good in drama, in sport, and those leading the Scouts and Girl Guides."
 A former Education Director-General, Murad Mohd Noor, agreed, saying that "The rat race now begins at Standard 6 with the UPSR, with the competition resulting in parents forcing their children to attend private tuition."
 He also expressed dismay at the prevalence of students taking 15 or 16 subjects for the SPM, calling it "unnecessary".